 China High-Speed Train (Bullet Train) :

-China high-speed trains, also known as the bullet or fast trains, can reach a top speed of 350 km/h (217 mph).
+China high-speed trains are known as the bullet or fast trains it can reach a top speed of 350 km/h (217 mph).

 More than 2,800 pairs of bullet trains are run daily over 550 cities in China, the train numbered by G, D or C and covering 33 of the country’s 34 provinces.
-Beijing-Shanghai high-speed train link the two megacities 1,318 km (819 mi) away in just 4.5 hours.
+Beijing-Shanghai high-speed train link 1,318 km (819 mi) away from two megacities in just 4.5 hours.
 It is the world’s longest high-speed railway network and is also the most extensively used.

 c.
 Why travel by high-speed trains? :